codinion/AdaptiveTrafficSignalControl/README.md

 # AdaptiveTrafficSignalControl
 ## Adaptive Traffic Signal Control using SUMO

-### Done
+### Comparative analysis of three models of Traffic Signal Control
-- Preliminary versions are ready
+- Static traffic signal control with set timeout
-- Static and actuated might not require much modification, only testing on different flow rates and generating relevant plots
+- Actuated traffic signal control with a traffic signal switch based on a timeout starting from the last arrival of vehicle at junction
-- A basic DQN model with simple state variable has been implemented.
-Modification needed to make it accurate.
+- A DQN model for learning and adapting to traffic patterns at the junction to enable adaptive traffic signal control.